-(c) The bidder advertised once in at least two of the following publications: general circulation, trade association, minority and/or trade oriented, women-focus publications.
+(c) The bidder advertised once in at least two of the following publications: general circulation, trade association, minority or trade oriented, women-focus publications.
 The advertisement is to announce subcontracting or material supply opportunities;

-(d) The bidder notified in writing a reasonable number of Minority or Women Business Enterprises, identified from a list of certified Minority or Women Business Enterprises provided by the Advocate for Minority, Women and Emerging Small Businesses office.
+(d) The bidder notified in writing a reasonable number of Minority or Women Businesses, identified from a list of certified Minority or Women Businesses provided by the Office of Minority, Women and Emerging Small Business.
 The notice is to include the same information conveyed in subsection (c) of this section and is to provide timely notice to the identified enterprises;